10 of the best dog-friendly country hotels in Britain - Country Life

 For those looking to explore the Yorkshire Dales, Hipping Hall provides country style alongside contemporary hospitality.
 A refurbished property dating back to the 18th century, many of the rooms and suites are located in the former stables, whilst other areas of the property enjoy a history as far back as the 15th century.

-Providing intrigue and elegance all in one go, it is a longstanding favourite of Good Hotel Guide reviewers.
-There are two dog-friendly bedrooms, and they also permit dogs in the orangery.
+Providing intrigue and elegance all in one go, it is a longstanding favourite of Good Hotel Guide reviewers, with five dog friendly bedrooms in the stables, and also permitting dogs in the orangery.

 The Master Builder’s House, Hampshire